callchain/calld/src/call/app/ledger/README.md

 ## Consensus ##

 A distributed agreement protocol.
-Ripple uses the consensus process to solve the problem of double-spending.
+Call uses the consensus process to solve the problem of double-spending.

 ## Validation ##